 Few states in the West had sufficient funds to embark on building programs in the 1920s.
 This building is the happy result of decisions made by one of those “unsung heroes” of the university, a man named F. O. Sawin.

 Sawin, the brother of UW’s first mathematics professor, was the surveyor hired in the 1880s to select the university’s “land grant” lands.
 Sawin had come to Wyoming in 1872 from Kansas where his father had been a pioneer.
 He was appointed by Hoyt and Wyoming Governor F.E.
 Warren in 1886 to make the selections.
 Among them were lands that became extraordinarily rich with mineral deposits, including the famed Big Muddy Oilfield near Glenrock.
 In 1916 the “University Well” came in, providing substantial royalties to UW from which revenues were applied for construction of the new library as well as the new Half Acre Gym.

-The William O. and Terua Williams Conservatory opened in 1994 on the south side of the Aven Nelson Building.
-In addition to providing living plants for teaching and research, it is a tranquil get-away for visitors, faculty and students.
+The Louis O. and Terua P. Williams Conservatory opened in 1994 on the south side of the Aven Nelson Building.
+In addition to providing living plants for teaching and research, it is a tranquil getaway for visitors, faculty, and students.
 The largest of its climate-controlled rooms was funded by Pete Widener and houses many species of orchids.
-The Conservatory is free and open to the public most weekdays from 10 to 4 p.m.
+The Conservatory is free and open to the public most weekdays from 10 a.m. to 4 p.m.

 Note that the “cornerstone” says: “Reading maketh a full man.”
 Defacements suggest another statement.